 *summary

 At the end of this example, the questions/answers tagged as “personal” will be summarized first, followed by the questions/answers tagged as “demographics.”
 Some questions/answers will be summarized in both the personal and demographics summaries, because they have both tags.
 At the end, any question/answer given a *tags keyword (whether they are configured as “personal” or “demographic”) will be summarized.
-The question “What’s your favorite color?” will not be summarized though, because it was not given a tags keyword.
+The question “What’s your favorite number?” will not be summarized though, because it was not given a tags keyword.

 ADDITIONAL KEYWORDS